nintexplatform/nwc-solution-starter/docs/intro.md

 # Overview

-This documentation will guide you through building and installing the Nintex Tasks and Forms app in SharePoint Online, or SharePoint on-premesis, as well as some simple customization.
+This documentation will guide you through building and installing the Nintex Solution Starter in SharePoint Online, or SharePoint on-premesis, as well as some simple customization.

 To get started, you should first build and install the basic app, and add the web part to a page:
 1. [Build the app](./build.md).